 Day 1: Interlaken.
 Fly into Zurich and travel by train to Interlaken a lively and beautifully situated small city between the shores of two lakes.

 Day 3: Faulhorn – Grindelwald.
 After a hearty breakfast, you have the choice of several alternatives to walk from the Faulhorn down to Grindelwald, your destination for tonight.
-The most leisurely possibility will take you down the slope with the help of a cable car, the most challenging one will extend your walk to last approx. 6 hours.
+The most leisurely possibility will take you down the slope with the help of a cable car, the most challenging one will take you first to the mountain pass of Grosse Scheidegg, from where you walk down to Grindelwald, a walk that takes about 6 hours to complete.

-Day 4: Grindelwald – Kleine Scheidegg.
-Of course there is the possibility to travel from Grindelwald to the Kleine Scheidegg by train, but it’s definitively more rewarding to tackle this ascent by human power, as it gives you so many more opportunities to stop and marvel at the tremendous, black North face of the Eiger, towering above your heads.
-Spend the night in the Hotel on the Kleine Scheidegg, which is also the base for mountaineers attempting to climb the famous and feared wall of the Eiger.
+Day 4: Grindelwald – Wengen (standard) or Kleine Scheidegg (upgrade): Of course, there is the possibility to travel from Grindelwald to the Kleine Scheidegg by train, but it’s definitively more rewarding to tackle this ascent by human power, as it gives you so many more opportunities to stop and marvel at the tremendous, black North face of the Eiger, towering above your heads.
+On your walk to Kleine Scheidegg, you also have the possibility to walk along the “Eiger Trail” which takes you particularly close to the foot of the Eiger North Face.
+If you have booked the standard itinerary of this walk, you board a train on Kleine Scheidegg and travel down to Wengen, a train ride of approx. 30 minutes (included in the price).
+In the upgraded version, you spend the night in an historic 4-star hotel on the Kleine Scheidegg, which is also the base for mountaineers attempt-ing to climb the famous and challenging Eiger North Face.

-Day 5: Kleine Scheidegg – Mürren.
-From the Kleine Scheidegg, you walk downwards to the village of Wengen and further on to Lauterbrunnen on the bottom of the valley.
-Take a detour to view one of the highest waterfalls of the region, before you start the short ascent to Mürren.
-The village of Mürren is big enough to offer a lot of entertainment and small enough to still be very cosy.
-It is also one of eight Swiss villages which are completely free of motor traffic.
+Day 5: Kleine Scheidegg / Wengen – Mürren.
+From the Kleine Scheidegg respectively from Wengen, you walk down to Lauterbrunnen directly, or you follow the more spectacular route which leads you downhill close to one of the highest waterfalls in the region.
+Either way, you then follow the bottom of the valley to Stechelberg, from where your climb up to Mürren starts.
+Again, a cable car is a welcome alternative to get to Mürren.
+The village of Mürren is big enough to offer some enter-tainment and small enough to still be very cosy.
+It is also one of eight Swiss villages which are free of motor traffic.

 Day 6: Mürren – Griesalp.
 The first part of your walk takes you over Alpine meadows and past the Schilthorn, a mountain which has become famous all over the world, albeit under the name of “Piz Gloria”, when sequences of the film “On her majesty’s secret service”, starring George Lazenby as James Bond were shot up here.
 You gain altitude quickly then on your steady climb towards the “Sefinefurgge”, the mountain pass that opens to the neighbouring Kiental, where the Griesalp is located, your destination for the day.